 My neighbors had a rough day yesterday so my kids wanted to bring them a treat.
-I also knew that I needed to restock our cookie jar so the kids could have something special in their lunches, so I pulled out this go to big batch recipe.
-These are so simple to make and yields a ton of cookies so I thought I’d share them with you.
+I also knew that I needed to restock our cookie jar so the kids could have something special in their lunches, so I pulled out this big batch recipe.
+These are so simple to make and yield a ton of cookies so I thought I’d share them with you.
 And, sorry, I should have counted how many dozens this recipe makes, but well… squirrel.
 Just know it makes mass quantities, mmmkay?

 I got the original recipe out of a cookbook my mama’s church ladies put together about 8 or 9 years ago.
 Cute Valli Nield put it in the cookbook and I’m so glad she did!
-I’ve made a few tweaks over the years to make it fit our family which reminds me, if you don’t want chocolate chip, you can easily swap out the chocolate for butterscotch chips, chopped white chocolate, M&M’s, nuts, or whatever else gets you sugar high and smiley.
+I’ve made a few tweaks over the years to make it fit our family which reminds me if you don’t want chocolate chip cookies, you can easily swap out the chocolate for butterscotch chips, chopped white chocolate, M&M’s, nuts, or whatever else gets you sugar high and smiley.
 It’s a snap to make these your own way.

 Be prepared though, this recipe will max your mixing bowl capacity!